ProgInfra/TrueNAS_System/docs/domain.md

 ## TrueNAS

-Next you have to connect your domain name on TrueNAS main interface :
+Next you have to connect your domain name on TrueNAS main interface : [Some Youtube Tutorial](https://www.youtube.com/watch?v=TJ5fDiDRcbU)

 1) First of all, edit your **root** user and add an email to it.
 2) Go to **Credentials/Certificates**.